predix-ui/predix-ui/_pages/develop/context-browser.md

 # Format context data

-The px-context-browser data model is centered around a tree of context items set as the `items` property.
-Items is structured as an array of objects with some required keys and values that are used by the context browser to display each item to the user.
+The px-context-browser data model is centered around a tree of context items set as the `items` property. `items` is structured as an array of objects with some required keys and values that are used by the context browser to display each item to the user.
 Items may have sub-items defined called `children`.

 Use the following attribute to set the context browser items: